Skip to main content

 Admin Guide Knocs (backends)

-The Sophos SFOS/XGS based devices provide advance firewall and UTM capabilities.
+The Sophos SFOS/XGS based devices provide advanced firewall and UTM capabilities.
 This replaces the previous UTM devices, which can be integrated here.
 Knocknoc manages IP addresses within a host-group, it does not edit/change firewall policies, and operates w...

 Agent as a Reverse Proxy